Indigenization: History of the use

 Throughout history, the process of making something indigenous has taken different forms.
 Other words that describe similar processes of making something local are Africanization, localization, glocalization, and Americanization.
 However, those terms describe a specific case of the process of making something indigenous.
 The terms may be rejected in favor of the more general term of indigenization because the others may have too narrow of a scope.
 For example, christianization was a form of indigenization by converting areas and groups to follow Christianity.

 Types

 Linguistics

 In this context, indigenization is used to refer to how a language is adopted in a certain area such as French in Africa.
-The term is used to describe the process of conveying a certain region's culture and concepts in terms of the language that is being introduced.
-A common case where a language needed to be indigenized was in Africa where the ex-colonizer's language required some references to African religion and culture, even though in the original language there was no vocabulary for this.
+The term is used to describe the process where a language needed to be indigenized was in Africa where the ex-colonizer's language required some references to African religion and culture, even though in the original language there was no vocabulary for this.
 As this process is being carried out, there is usually a metalanguage created that is some combination of the original language and the introduced language.
 This language shares cultural aspects from both cultures, making it distinct and usually done in order to understand the foreign language in the context of the local region.
 Sometimes the term indigenization is preferred over other terms such as Africanization because it carries no negative connotations and does not imply any underlying meaning.